Tarkanozt/Tarkanozt/README.md

 ### I'm a new graduated Computer Engineer and interested in iOS Development 👨‍💻

-- 🔭 I am currently HepsiBurada Mobile iOS Bootcamp Student at Patika.dev
+- 🔭 I am currently developing my own iOS app
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything about iOS and Swift programming
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play guitar and piano